 Tracking Your Projects with Gantt charts

-Working with Gantt charts will enable you to visually track how a project is progressing in comparison to the plan, and see the full project picture.
+Gantt charts make scientific project management easier, as they enable you to visually track how a project is progressing in comparison to the plan, and see the full project picture.
 In addition, you can manage the entire project process and ensure that your research team is in sync and working within the project’s time frame.
-You can choose to have two separate applications to manage your research projects- ELN and additional project management tool.
-However this might result in mundane work of searching for changes and redundant documentation by manually updating an Excel sheet or external visualization applications.
+You can choose to have two separate applications to manage your research projects- an ELN and an additional project management tool.
+However, this might result in mundane work of searching for changes and redundant documentation by manually updating an Excel sheet or external visualization applications.

 - Update experiments start date and duration fields on both the Gantt chart and the experiment page in a single action.
 Updating in one page automatically updates the other